TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Introduction

 Real-world tabular datasets often include high-cardinality\footnote{High-cardinality features are categorical columns with a large number of unique values.} and free-text features \cite{cerda_encoding_2022}, illustrated by a toy example in Table~\ref{tab:example_dataset}.
 In such datasets, free-text features (e.g., \textit{Report}) carry rich semantic information critical for tasks like predicting whether a patient will be discharged from the hospital or require continued care.
 Yet, most models encode them in a target-agnostic manner, delegating to a generic embedding that fails to capture task-specific nuances for predicting \textit{Decision}.
 Crucially, that same embedding would have been used for a different target variable (e.g., \textit{Treatment Cost}).
 Similarly, categorical features with dozens of unique values (e.g., \textit{Department}) are difficult to encode efficiently without external knowledge, making naive approaches brittle and limiting generalization.
 Importantly, the column names, which could guide the model toward more effective representations, are typically ignored.
 Addressing these limitations is crucial for developing tabular models that leverage semantic information, transfer knowledge from many datasets, and generalize across domains.

-In this paper, we introduce \textbf{TabSTAR}: a novel \textbf{Tab}ular Foundation Model with \textbf{S}emantically \textbf{T}arget-\textbf{A}ware \textbf{R}epresentations,\footnote{Code is available at \url{https://github.com/alanarazi7/TabSTAR}.} designed explicitly for end-to-end handling of purely textual features.
+In this paper, we introduce \textbf{TabSTAR}: a novel \textbf{Tab}ular Foundation Model with \textbf{S}emantically \textbf{T}arget-\textbf{A}ware \textbf{R}epresentations, designed explicitly for end-to-end handling of purely textual features.
 By integrating an unfrozen text encoder at its core, TabSTAR can optimize free-text feature representations, demonstrating their clear superiority over alternative frozen embedding approaches.
 Additionally, it introduces a novel approach of \emph{target-aware tokens}, which inject semantic information about the target variable as part of the input, allowing for efficient parameter sharing and resulting in an architecture with no dataset-specific parameters (see Figure~\ref{fig:architecture}).
 TabSTAR's training is highly efficient\footnote{Pretraining within 48 hours on a single A40 GPU.
-Finetuning with PEFT for low memory footprint.} and its performance steadily improves with more pretraining data.
-Empirically, TabSTAR achieves state-of-the-art (SOTA) performance on classification benchmarks containing substantial textual content, demonstrating significant advances over GBDTs and leading TFMs.
+Finetuning with PEFT for a low memory footprint.} and its performance steadily improves with more pretraining data.
+Empirically, TabSTAR achieves state-of-the-art (SOTA) performance on classification datasets containing textual features, surpassing leading TFMs as well as GBDTs tuned for 4 hours.